 For more information, visit GeorgiaSouthern.edu/business.

 Waters College of Health Professions

-The Waters College of Health Professions (WCHP) is one of the nine colleges that comprise Georgia Southern University.
+The Waters College of Health Professions (WCHP) is one of 10 colleges that comprise Georgia Southern University, a multi-campus institution with campuses in Statesboro, Savannah and Hinesville.
 The College was established to provide comprehensive and innovative programs that enhance the health and quality of life for individuals, families and communities within a global society.
 The College’s nationally accredited programs train outstanding leaders through engaged teaching and learning opportunities, scholarly and creative research and socially responsive service activities.
-With a commitment to interdisciplinary learning and professional excellence, WCHP prepares the next generation for success.
-WCPH’s academic units prepare students for careers that range from nursing, physical therapy, sport management, physical education, nutrition and food science, respiratory therapy and communication sciences and disorders.
+With a commitment to interdisciplinary learning and professional excellence, WCHP prepares the next generation for successful careers ranging from nursing, physical therapy, sport management, physical education, nutrition and food science, respiratory therapy and communication sciences and disorders.

-WCHP is comprised of three departments and one school: the Department of Diagnostic and Therapeutic Sciences, the Department of Health Sciences and Kinesiology, the Department of Rehabilitation Sciences and the School of Nursing.
+WCHP has three departments and one school: the Department of Diagnostic and Therapeutic Sciences, the Department of Health Sciences and Kinesiology, the Department of Rehabilitation Sciences and the School of Nursing.